csu-hci-projects/FA24-CalderonC-SchimmelM/README.md

 #### What is needed to run it:
 To run this program, a user would need a virtual reality headset.
 The one we used is the Meta Quest 2.
 The user would also need Unreal Engine 5.4.4 to edit the game.

+### Meetings:
+Our team met in class on Monday the second to discuss our progress with the homework and future steps.
+Furthermore, we also completed another meeting today (Friday the sixth) to finalize the functionality of our homework.